lesleycw/Agility2020-301-Federation/lab2.rst

 The lab is in two parts.
 In Part 1, Students will extend an ACME SAML SP provided application to a Partner.
-In Part 2, Students will extend ACME's SAML IdP to a Partner provided SAML SP.
+In Part 2, Students will extend ACME's SAML IdP to include a Partner provided SAML SP.

 Objective:
 ----------